lucascarneiro-dev/perfectnearnyc/README.md

 # perfectnearnyc
-Website of company Perfect Near NYC
+Website of the company Perfect Near NYC